DaryaShyroka/russian-to-english-stt/milestone4/Final_Report.md

 * Modifying the OpenSLR data to be compatible with the HuggingFace Notebook was too difficult and would take too much time, so we used the CommonVoice dataset instead, which worked with the notebook seamlessly.
 * The Russian dataset had some configurations that were different from the Turkish dataset.
 We had to modify the `speech_file_to_array_fn` to work with the batches in the dataset.
 We were also unable to work with batch sizes greater than 1, which made the data loading and training really slow.
 Only towards the last days of the project were we finally able to use larger batch sizes, enabling relatively faster training times.
 * The notebook would often crash due to RAM shortage.
 We had to upgrade to Colab Pro in order to increase RAM, and once we did that, we still ran out of disk space when using a CPU or GPU runtime.
 Finally, the TPU runtime had enough disk space to load all of the data and start training, but by default the TPU runtime trains on CPU which was much too slow (an estimated 279 hours).
 We attempted to set the device to TPU for the model in an attempt to reduce training time.
 We were unfamiliar with the parallelization of TPU cores on Colab and tried to train using one core, which resulted in a memory error for that TPU core, since the entire ASR model could not be loaded onto a single TPU core.
 Therefore, we switched back to using GPUs but with just a fraction of the data.
+* Once we were able to get results, the quality of the Russian text was very low since the WER was very high.
+Thus, we knew that the translations of such text would be pretty bad.
+We tried to incorporate a Grammatical Error Correction model into our pipeline, but could not figure out how to install the [MAGEC model](https://github.com/grammatical/magec-wnut2019/tree/master/models).
+We settled for using `pyspellchecker` that simply checks for typos.
+* We were not able to download the [Helsinki Opus-MT model](https://github.com/Helsinki-NLP/Opus-MT.git) for Russian-to-English MT so we used EasyNMT instead, which is a wrapper around the Opus-MT model with some modifications.
+* The EasyNMT model was not able to handle some Russian sentences, so we had to remove those from the dataset.

 ## ***Experiments and Results***  #TODO: Update with MT results
 Once we were able to train our model, we performed several experiments:
 * At first, we ran the model on only 100 training examples, 20 validation examples, and 20 test examples.
 We got a WER score of 100%, and the predictions made by the model were all blank (just a series of spaces).
 * At 500 examples, the model started making predictions, but they were mostly jumbled and the spaces were in the wrong places.
-WER: still 100%.
+WER: still 100%;
-* At 1000, WER: 0.6, predictions got better
+* At 1000, WER: around 0.6, predictions got better;
-* At 4100, WER: around 0.44.
+* At 4100, WER: 0.437.

-Final prediction set: XXX utterances, WER: XXX.
+Final prediction set: 2700 utterances, WER: 0.399.

 Since the training of the model for 4100 examples took around 10 hours, we were only able to run 3 experiments of training the model, so we could not explore different hyperparameters.
 We only changed the logging time from 400 to 100 so that we could see the WER score every 100 utterances.